Unai Emery: 2023–24: Champions League qualification

 The summer of 2023 also saw major changes in Aston Villa's infrastructure as Sevilla's sporting director Monchi, who had previously worked with Emery, was appointed as President of Football Operations, as well as Damian Vidagany as Director of Football Operations.
-Aston Villa signed Pau Torres from Villarreal for a reported £33m, and Moussa Diaby from Bayer Leverkusen for an undisclosed fee. with many outlets reporting the fee to be in excess of £50m and shattering Villa's previous transfer record.
+Aston Villa signed Pau Torres from Villarreal for a reported £33m, and Moussa Diaby from Bayer Leverkusen for an undisclosed fee, with many outlets reporting the fee to be in excess of £50m, breaking Villa's previous transfer record.

-After a 5–1 defeat to Newcastle United at St James' Park in their opening fixture of the 2023–24 season, Emery would lead Villa to their highest Premier League points total after 19 games, the season's midpoint.
+After a 5–1 defeat to Newcastle United at St James' Park in their opening fixture of the 2023–24 season, Emery led Villa to their highest Premier League points total after 19 games, the season's midpoint.
 Emery's Villa maintained a 100% record in their first eight home games of the season for the first time since the 1932–33 season, and a 1–0 victory against Arsenal on 9 December was their fifteenth consecutive home league win, going back to 4 March, the most in the club's 149-year history.
 Aston Villa won five of seven games in December 2023, including back-to-back wins against Manchester City and Arsenal, which led to Emery being named Premier League Manager of the Month for the second time in his career.

 In the Conference League, Villa beat Ajax 4–0 on aggregate in the round of 16, and then Lille on penalties to reach a first European semi-final since 1982.
 On 23 April, Emery extended his contract until 2027.
 He eventually led the club to a 4th-place finish in the league, securing qualification to the UEFA Champions League for the first time since 1982–83.
 On 27 May 2024, Emery extended his contract until 2029.